 To configure a SOCKS5 proxy for Torrenting in uTorrent, go to Preferences > Connection > Proxy Server.

 SOCKS5 proxies protect your online anonymity without compromising speed.
-These proxies are often used to bypass network restrictions, geo-blocks, or censorships.
-SOCKS5 proxies can also provide a good degree of security if used with authentication and can even go beyond when configured with encryption using protocols like SSH.
+These types of proxies are also often used to bypass network restrictions, geo-blocks, or censorships.
+They can also provide a good degree of security if used with authentication and can even go beyond when paired with additional encryption like SSH or SSL.

 Before you go… remember!

 - A SOCKS5 proxy is not a VPN.
-If you are dealing with highly sensitive data, such as banking, trading, etc, bear in mind that SOCKS5 proxies do not encrypt data or re-write any packet header.
-So, if you are using a shared SOCKS5 proxy server never send sensitive data.
+If you are dealing with highly sensitive data, such as banking, trading, etc, bear in mind that SOCKS5 proxies do not encrypt data as VPNs do So, if you are using a shared SOCKS5 proxy server never send sensitive data.

-- SOCKS5 proxies travel light.
-As stated above, SOCKS5 proxies do not encrypt or re-write headers.
-This makes SOCKS5 travel with less overhead, making their mechanism faster, and less prone to errors than normal VPNs.
+- SOCKS5 proxies are fast.
+As stated above, SOCKS5 proxies do not encrypt.
+This makes SOCKS5 proxied traffic flow with less overhead, making their data transfers faster, and less prone to errors than normal VPNs.

 - Use SOCKS5 for apps that require speed and reliability.
-It is recommended to use a SOCKS5 proxy for things that require faster reliable connections (but could go on with a few errors), such as streaming media, P2P, or even online gaming.
+It is recommended to use a SOCKS5 proxy for things that require faster connections but could go on with a few errors (UDP), such as streaming media, torrenting/P2P, or even online gaming.

 - Stay away from free SOCKS5 proxies.
-The negatives of a free SOCKS5 proxy outweigh the benefits of the “free food”.
-First, free proxy servers are constantly crowded with all types of users, from good to noisy neighbors.
-Second, free proxies are generally supported either by showing you tons of ads, by collecting and selling your data, by selling your bandwidth, or even by infecting you with Malware.
+Free proxy servers are always shared.
+So they are constantly crowded with all types of users, from good to noisy neighbors.
+Additionally, free proxies are generally supported either by showing you tons of ads, collecting and selling your data, selling your bandwidth, or even infecting you with Malware.

-To test the waters, start a SOCKS5 proxy with a 14-day money-back guarantee.
+To test the waters with a SOCKS5 proxy start with a provider that offers a 14-day money-back guarantee.